Cheeki Rafiki: Missing yachtsman's daughter makes appeal

 "Those beacons don't work if they're wet so we've got reasons to believe they're in the life raft because they're dry and they're together," Miss Goslin added.

-Mr Male's father told ITV Meridian: "They waited until the first beacon had run out before they actually set the second beacon - that's rational-thinking people."'A bit numb'
+Mr Male's father told ITV Meridian: "They waited until the first beacon had run out before they actually set the second beacon - that's rational-thinking people."

 A spokeswoman for the coastguard said on Monday morning that unless there were "new developments about the case" the search would not be resumed.